elijahmanor/elijahmanor.github.com/_posts/2018-08-27-inspect-tricky-elements.md

 ## Problem

-<iframe src="https://codesandbox.io/embed/k5mwr4mp4r?autoresize=1&hidenavigation=1" style="width:100%; height:300px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-In the above [Codesandbox](https://codesandbox.io/s/k5mwr4mp4r?autoresize=1&hidenavigation=1) there are two types of elements that can be difficult to inspect in a browser's DevTools.
+In the following [Codesandbox](https://codesandbox.io/s/k5mwr4mp4r?autoresize=1&hidenavigation=1) there are two types of elements that can be difficult to inspect in a browser's DevTools.

 1. Elements that display only when hovered and hide when you leave them

 2. Elements that display when clicked (or right-clicked) like a fly-out menu, a context menu, or something like that and will only hide once you click away or tab off (if you are using the keyboard).

+<iframe src="https://codesandbox.io/embed/k5mwr4mp4r?autoresize=1&hidenavigation=1" style="width:100%; height:300px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-These elements are so difficult to inspect because by the time you try to inspect them, they are no longer in the DOM.
-I've actually adjusted code and/or CSS to keep these types of elements showing so I could inspect them, but there is an easier way with just a small snippet of code.
+These above elements are so difficult to inspect because by the time you try to inspect them, they are no longer in the DOM.
+I've actually adjusted code and/or CSS to keep these types of elements showing so I could inspect them, but there is an easier way to inspect them with just a small snippet of code.

 ## Solution